-The 2014 Ski for Light International Week will be held from Sunday evening, February 23 through Sunday morning, March 2, 2014.
+The 39th annual Ski for Light International week will be held from Sunday evening, February 23 through Sunday morning, March 2, 2014.
 First- and second-year guides will need to arrive one day early, by Saturday afternoon February 22, for guide orientation and training.

-A highlight of the week will be the ceremonial start of the Iditarod Sled Dog race on the final Saturday of the week in downtown Anchorage, near the Hilton.
+Attendees at the 2014 event will also have the opportunity to observe the ceremonial start of the Iditarod Sled Dog Race which begins near the Hilton on the final Saturday of the week.

-Kincaid Park is a world-class facility that has 60 km of wonderfully groomed cross-country trails, and has been the host of numerous major cross-country events over the years, including: the trials to select the U.S. Olympic Teams for X-C skiing and for Special Olympics; Alaska Ski for Women, the largest women-only ski race in the country; the National Masters X-C Skiing Championships; and the NCAA National X-C Skiing Championships.
+It's no surprise that Kincaid regularly host national cross country events, including the trials to select the U.S. Olympic Teams for X-C skiing and for Special Olympics; Alaska Ski for Women, the largest women-only ski race in the country; the National Masters X-C Skiing Championships; and the NCAA National X-C Skiing Championships.

 The total cost of the week is $850 for double-occupancy or $1,175 for single-occupancy.
-This amount includes room and all meals from Sunday evening February 23 through Sunday morning March 2, round-trip transportation between the Anchorage airport and hotel (at designated times on specific days), and all trail fees.
+This amount includes room and all meals from Sunday evening February 23 through Sunday morning March 2, round-trip transportation between the Anchorage airport and hotel (at designated times on specific days), round-trip transportation between the hotel and ski area each day, all trail fees, and all afternoon and evening programs and activities.
 All meals are group meals.
 Cross-country skis, boots, and poles will be provided free of charge to first-time blind/visually-impaired participants.
 The cost of transportation from home to and from Anchorage is the responsibility of the participant.
 Partial stipends based on financial need are available for guides and first-time visually- or mobility-impaired participants.

 Full payment is due from all accepted applicants by December 15, 2013.

 Applications for SFL 2014 are still being accepted.